lpego/mzb-suite/docs/source/files/scripts/processing_scripts.rst

 .. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Skeleton Prediction
+Skeletonization
 -------------------
 In this toolbox, we offer two ways of performing an estimation of the body size of organisms.
 One is unsupervised (i.e. Unsupervised Skeleton Prediction), and relies on the estimation of the skeleton from the binary mask.
 The other is supervised, and relies on a model trained from manually annotated data.

 Unsupervised Skeleton Prediction
 ________________________________
-The main function ``scripts.skeletons.main_unsupervised_skeleton_estimation.py`` implements the unsupervised skeleton estimation from binary masks.
+The main function ``scripts.skeletonization.main_unsupervised_skeleton_estimation.py`` implements the unsupervised skeleton estimation from binary masks.
 We estimate the mask's skeleton, estimate a filament segmentation, and compute the longest path traversing the whole skeleton.
 We return the longest path, assuming it corresponds to the length of the organism's body.

 Each mask is represented by 0 and 1 pixel values, where 0 is the background and 1 is the foreground, the latter corresponding to the organism.
 The algorithm is applied individually to each binary mask, as follows:

-:mod:`scripts.skeletons.main_unsupervised_skeleton_estimation`
+:mod:`scripts.skeletonization.main_unsupervised_skeleton_estimation`

-.. automodule:: scripts.skeletons.main_unsupervised_skeleton_estimation
+.. automodule:: scripts.skeletonization.main_unsupervised_skeleton_estimation
     :members:

 #.
 The distance transform is computed using the function ``scipy.ndimage.distance_transform_edt``.
 We divide the mask in different predefined area classes, and use area-dependent parameters to threshold the distance transform.
 #.
 We select the largest area from the thresholded distance transform, as we assume this is the organism's body.
 #.
 We apply thinning using ``skimage.morphology.thin`` to the selected area.
 #.
-We find intersections and endpoints of the skeleton using the custom implementation in ``mzbsuite.skeletons.mzb_skeletons_helpers.get_intersections`` and ``mzbsuite.skeletons.mzb_skeletons_helpers.get_endpoints``.
+We find intersections and endpoints of the skeleton using the custom implementation in ``mzbsuite.skeletonization.mzb_skeletons_helpers.get_intersections`` and ``mzbsuite.skeletonization.mzb_skeletons_helpers.get_endpoints``.
 #.
-We compute the longest path using ``mzbsuite.skeletons.mzb_skeletons_helpers.traverse_graph``.
+We compute the longest path using ``mzbsuite.skeletonization.mzb_skeletons_helpers.traverse_graph``.
 We could test using other implementations.
 #.
 We save a CSV file at location ``{out_dir}/skeleton_attributes.csv`` containing:

     - ``clip_filename``: the name of the clip